Thane, Queensland: Education

 There are no schools in Thane.
-The nearest primary schools are Karara State School in neighbouring Karara to the south-west and Wheatvale State School in Wheatvale to the east.
-The nearest secondary schools are Allora State School (to Year 10 only) to Allora to the north-east and Warwick State High School (to Year 12) in Warwick to the south-east.
+The nearest government primary schools are Karara State School in neighbouring Karara to the south-west and Wheatvale State School in Wheatvale to the east.
+The nearest government secondary schools are Allora State School (to Year 10 only) to Allora to the north-east and Warwick State High School (to Year 12) in Warwick to the south-east.